-2. Structural Analysis
+2 Structural analysis

-The finite element based open code MODULEF was used as the basic tool for structural analysis, because code availability was a fundamental requirement for further developments.
+The finite element based open code MODULEF (IN-RIA 1991) was used as the basic tool for structural analysis, because code availability was a fundamental requirement for further developments.
 Out of the several element types included in the element library of the programme, only the FE required for two- and three-dimensional models of cable-stayed bridges were retained and adapted to specific needs.
 These were 2D and 3D bar and beam (Euler-Bernoulli formulation) elements and 4- and 8-noded serendipity plate-membrane (Reissner-Mindlin formulation) elements.

-3. Design Variables
+3 Design variables

-The structural response of a cable-stayed bridge is conditioned by a large number of parameters, concerning crosssectional shapes and dimensions, overall bridge geometry, applied prestressing forces, deck-to-pylon connections, etc. Some of them play only a limited role on the bridge behaviour while others, such as the cable pattern and prestressing forces, are of major importance for both the safety and serviceability purposes.
+The structural response of a cable-stayed bridge is conditioned by a large number of parameters, concerning cross-sectional shapes and dimensions, overall bridge geometry, applied pre-stressing forces, deck-to-pylon connections, etc. Some of them play only a limited role in the bridge behaviour while others, such as the cable pattern and pre-stressing forces, are of major importance for both safety and serviceability purposes.
 Three types of design variables were considered: sizing, shape and mechanical.

 Sizing design variables are cross-sectional characteristics of bar, beam and plate elements, such as web height, flange width, plate thickness, etc. Changes of such variables do not imply the need for remeshing.
-Shape design variables produce geometry changes that require nodal co-ordinates update or even complete remeshing.
-Other design variables can be characterized as hybrid, because they define both the box-girder cross-section shape and the deck geometry, requiring co-ordinates updating only.
-Finally, the fixed-end prestressing force is a mechanical design variable not related to any geometric quantity.
-The currently available types are shown in Figure 1.
+Shape design variables produce geometry changes that require nodal co-ordinates updating or even complete remeshing.
+Other design variables can be characterised as hybrid, because they define both the box-girder cross-section shape and the deck geometry, requiring co-ordinates updating only.
+Finally, the fixed-end pre-stressing force is a mechanical design variable not related to any geometric quantity.
+The currently available types are shown in Fig. 1.